klarEDA/klar-EDA/README.md

 *Presentation*  - https://youtu.be/FsDV6a-L-wo

-The aim of the library is to ease the data exploration and preprocessing steps and provide a smart and automated technique for exploratory analysis of the data
+The library aims to ease the data exploration and preprocessing steps and provide a smart and automated technique for exploratory analysis of the data

-The library consists of following modules
+The library consists of the following modules
 * CSV Data Visualization
 * CSV Data Preprocessing
 * Image Data Visualization